LachlanPotter33/Proj-4-Group-3/README.md

     'Defaulted': "4",
     'Cancelled': "4",.

-The model is currently scaled on
+Additionally the model is currently scaled on

 'Term',
 'ProsperRating (numeric)',